thisrod/pyfield/README.md

 There are some rules about such grids and sampling.
 These ensure that delta grids and low-rank grids are round trip compatible: if we sample from one to the other and back again, we get the same field.
 The rules when a delta field or a constant field is sampled are simple: they're treated as a delta function or a constant.
 It is an error to sample a delta function on a grid that is not degenerate over the delta axes.
 When a delta field is sampled on a delta grid, the interpolated value is the field value if the grid lies within the bounds of the field-delta grids still have a step along the degenerate axis, and the bounds are computed as usual, a box of width h about the single point.
 Otherwise, the interpolated value is zero.
 When an ordinary field is sample on a delta grid, a section through the field is interpolated.

-When a field is Sampling on a low-rank grid integrates over missing axes.
+Sampling on a low-rank grid integrates over missing axes.

 Sampling from a low-rank grid assumes constant over missing axes.

-The above rules make sampling between one-point and low-rank grids an identity.
+Sampling
+---

+The method `sampled` has an inverse, `setsamples`.

+	timeslice = Field(q, Grid.from_axes([t])*R)
+	results.setsamples(timeslice)

+These bear a similar relation to `__getitems__` and `__setitems__`.
+Samples of the field `results` that lie within the bounds of `timeslice` are interpolated from it, the rest of `results` is unchanged.
+In this instance, `timeslice` would typically be a delta field, with step equal to the timestep of integration.
+If the assignment were repeated at every timestep, the effect would be to record the values of q at times that occur in results.abscissae, and discard the values at other times.

 Spectral methods